 Go order your copy on Amazon here:

 If you want to pair these potatoes with some other amazing smoked foods, here's some of my favorite smoker recipes you should try.
+These potatoes pair amazingly well with this traeger chicken thighs.
+And chicken is so easy to smoke!
 A lot of people are intimidated by trying a Smoked Brisket, but it's a pretty straightforward process.
 I even give you some tips on how to get past the stall.

 You should also check out my article on 16 Recipes That Will Convince You To Buy A Smoker because there are so many foods that can be smoked.
 Smoked lobster, smoked salmon...you name it and I cover it in this article.